ibm-cloud-docs/codeengine/configmap-secret.md

    * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-kn-install-cli) environment.
    * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

+When creating (or updating) a configmap from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
+In {{site.data.keyword.codeengineshort}}, when using a file to specify configmap values, *all* of the contents within the file is the value for the key-value pair.
+When using the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
+When using the option format of `--fromfile FILE`, where `FILE` is the name of the environment variable that is known to your job or app.
+{: important}

 1. Create a configmap with the `configmap create` command in one of the following ways: